h4wkzHD/myportfolio/README.md

-💼 This portfolio was created as part of my BTS SIO
+💼 Here you'll find my projects, experiences, and learning journey in IT,